Hanif-K-Musaheb/Year-3-CS-UVM-Study-Abroad-/CS3280/first lecture.md

 ### The Gulfs of Execution and Evaluation –
  - **The Gulf of Execution** is the gap between what a person wants to do and the actions available to achieve it.
  - **The Gulf of Evaluation** is the gap between what happened and whether the user can understand if it matches their goal.
 Designers must provide clear signifiers, feedback, and mappings to help users cross these gulfs.
+## Seven Stages of Action
+### Forming the Goal
+ - You decide what you want to accomplish.
+ - Example: “I want to print this document.”
+ - Errors here → Mistakes if the goal itself is wrong (e.g., thinking the wrong file needs to be printed).
+### Forming the Intention
+ - You decide what actions will achieve the goal.
+ - Example: “I’ll press the print button in Word.”
+ - Errors here → Rule-based mistakes (misapplying a rule, like thinking Ctrl+P always prints when the program doesn’t support it).
+### Specifying the Action Sequence
+ - You determine the exact steps needed.
+ - Example: “Click File → Print → Select Printer.”
+ - Errors here → Knowledge-based mistakes (choosing wrong steps because of misunderstanding).
+### Executing the Action
+ - You physically carry out the steps.
+ - Example: Clicking the print button.
+ - Errors here → Slips, such as clicking the wrong button or hitting the wrong keyboard shortcut.
+### Perceiving the System State
+ - You observe the system’s response.
+ - Example: The printer icon appears or nothing seems to happen.
+ - Errors here → Slips or lapses if you fail to notice the feedback (e.g., missing a warning message).
+### Interpreting the System State
+ - You make sense of what happened.
+ - Example: “The printer is warming up” vs. “The printer is broken.”
+ - Errors here → Mistakes if feedback is ambiguous or misleading (e.g., a vague “Error 41” message).
+### Evaluating the Outcome
+ - You compare the result with your original goal.
+ - Example: “Did the document actually print correctly?”
+ - Errors here → Mistakes if you misjudge success (e.g., assuming it printed when it didn’t).

 # 3rd chaptar
 ### 🧠 Norman’s Two Types of Knowledge